kijiproject/kiji/kijiproject.github.com/_posts/userguides/mapreduce/DEVEL/2013-01-01-kiji-mr-overview.md

 ## Using KijiMR in Your Project

-You will need to include KijiSchema as a dependency in your project.
+You will need to include KijiMR as a dependency in your project.
 If you're using Maven, this can be included as follows:

     <dependency>